cider-ci/cider-ci_documentation-source/source/install/index.md

 # Installing Cider-CI
 {:.no_toc}
 Cider-CI is open source and can be installed with little effort.
-The following section guide through the process of installing a Cider-CI environment.
+This page guides through the process of installing a Cider-CI environment.

 ### Table of Contents